retypeapp/retype/configuration/project.md

 Retype treats all `.md` and **.yml** files as parsable content files that will be converted into `.html` files and are not copied over to the [`output`](#output).
 All other included file types would be copied straight across to the `output` unchanged and become static files that can be linked to.

-By default, if Retype discovers any of the following file types, they will be automatically included and copied over to the `output` unchanged.
-If you require any other file types, they would need to be explicitly added to the `include` config.
+By default, if Retype discovers any of the following file types or directories, they will be automatically included and copied over to the `output` unchanged.
+If you require any others, they would need to be explicitly added to the `include` config.

-File types that are automatically included:
+File types and directories that are automatically included:

 ||| Media